Introduction

 adduser backend sudo

-and set up a password.
+Then do passwd backend and set up a password.

-Switch to the user using su backend
+Switch to the user using su backend.

 The default shell might not be bash (for example if your prompt starts with only ‘$’), in that case run: